haidanglevn/fs16_Frontend-project/README.md

   - 📄 `package.json`
   - 📄 `.gitignore`

-### Data Flow

-Coming soon

 ## Testing

 Unit tests are made for all 4 reducers.

 ## Deployment

-The app is deployed in Netlify.
+The frontend is deployed in Netlify.
 Live page is here: [https://ecomecho.netlify.app/](https://ecomecho.netlify.app/)